Teaching Commons > Teaching Guides > Technology > Desire2Learn > Tools > More Tools > OneNote Class Notebook

 If students should be added to the Class Notebook before they access it (e.g. for group work), they will need to be added manually.

-Materials like readings, handouts, homework assignments, quizzes, and more can be created and distributed within OneNote Class Notebook.
+Materials like readings, graphs, handouts, and homework assignments can be created and distributed within OneNote Class Notebook.
 Instructors can create new pages within the notebook or insert previously-created materials.

 Note: To create groups, after selecting